hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python.markdown

 That's all of our shell loop.
 If we start our shell with `python shell.py`, it will show the command prompt.
 However, it will throw an error if we type a command and hit enter because we don't define `tokenize` function yet.

+To exit the shell, try ctrl-c.
+We will tell how to exit gracefully later.

 **Step 2: Tokenization**

-When a user types a command on our shell and hits enter.
+When a user types a command in our shell and hits enter.
 The command input will be a long string containing both a command name and its arguments.
-Therefore, we have to tokenize it (split a string into several tokens) first.
+Therefore, we have to tokenize it (split a string into several tokens).

 It seems simple at first glance.
 We might use `cmd.split()` to separate the input by spaces.
 It works well for a command like `ls -a my_folder` because it splits the command into a list `['ls', '-a', 'my_folder']` which we can use them easily.